-The other day I was looking for something in one of my closets and came upon a green duffle bag.
+The other day I was looking for something in one of my closets and came upon a green duffel bag.
 I thought I knew what was in it.
 But I didn’t know all that was in it.

-The first thing that fell out was a letter from my ex-husband before we were married.
+The first thing that fell out was a letter from my ex-husband written before we were married.
 When we didn’t even live in the same state.

 At the end of a letter, he would write: “I’ll love you till the day I die.”

 I trusted him more than I had ever trusted a soul.
 He knew all my secrets.

 But I did not know his, I would learn years down the road.

 You see I looked at him and thought he hung the moon.

 I never saw him as an ordinary man.
 And I don’t think for a minute that he was ever truly ordinary.
 He was exceptionally talented as a physician.
 He had a very high IQ.